RobustBF: A High Accuracy and Memory Efficient 2D Bloom Filter: Experimental Results

 Interestingly, robustBF uses a tiny amount of memory.
 SBF uses higher memory than robustBF, as shown in Figure \ref{memory}. robustBF, SBF, and CBF require 1.382 bits, 14.378 bits, and 57.511 bits memory per elements.
 Therefore, robustBF consumes 10.40$\times$ and 44.01$\times$ lower memory than SBF and CBF, respectively.
 Therefore, robustBF is better than SBF and CBF in memory consumption.

 \pgfplotstableread[row sep=\\,col sep=&]{ interval&10M\\ robustBF&2.096676\\ CF&1.16536\\ }\insert

 Now, let us compare robustBF with Cuckoo Filter \cite{Cuckoo} which is not a Bloom Filter.
-Cuckoo Filter is a filter based on cuckoo hashing.
-Figure \ref{insert} demonstrates the insertion time taken by robustBF, and CF. CF is the fastest filter in the insertion of 10M data into the filters.
+Cuckoo Filter is a membership filter based on cuckoo hashing.
+Figure \ref{insert} demonstrates the insertion time taken by robustBF, and CF. CF is the fastest in the insertion of 10M data than robustBF.
 Here, robustBF takes the highest times, which is much slower than CF.

 \pgfplotstableread[row sep=\\,col sep=&]{ interval& robustBF& CF\\ Same Set& 1.692311& 0.986211\\ Mixed Set& 1.603094& 0.98687\\ Disjoint Set& 1.692311& 1.05343\\ Random Set& 1.646096& 1.04622\\ }\lookup